 We are based in Canada, with head office, research and development, testing, manufacturing and service facilities in Burnaby, British Columbia.
-In the United States, we have research and development facilities in Bend, Oregon, and a sales, manufacturing, and research and development facility in Southborough, Massachusetts.
+In the United States, we have a sales, manufacturing, research and development facility in Southborough, Massachusetts, and have a research and development facility in Bend, Oregon.
 We also have a sales, service and research and development facility in Hobro, Denmark.